statguy/spark-mllib-icutokenizer/README.md

 [`RegexTokenizer`](https://spark.apache.org/docs/1.6.1/api/java/org/apache/spark/ml/feature/Tokenizer.html)
 to remove non-words.

-See examples in the unit tests directory (coming soon...).
+See examples in the [unit tests source code](/blob/master/src/test/scala-2.10/ICUTokenizerTest.scala).

 Use the standard [SBT](http://www.scala-sbt.org/) one-liner `sbt package` to build a JAR from the sources to be included in your project.